liuqx315/Multiscale-pattern/doc/guide/source/f_interface/Preconditioning.rst

    :f:func:`FARKBBDINIT()` must be made instead.

+   Finally, if there is a change in any of the linear solver inputs, then a call to FARKSPGMR, FARKSPBCG, FARKSPTFQMR, FARKSPFGMR or FARKPCG must also be made; in this case the linear solver memory is reallocated.

+9. Problem resizing

+   If a sequence of problems of different sizes (but with similar dyanamical time scales) is being solved using the same linear solver (SPGMR, SPBCG, SPTFQMR, SPFGMR or PCG) in combination with the ARKBBDPRE preconditioner, then the ARKode package can be re-initialized for the second and subsequent problems by calling :f:func:`FARKRESIZE()`, following which a call to :f:func:`FARKBBDINIT()` is required to delete and re-allocate the preconditioner memory of the correct size.

+   .. f:subroutine:: FARKBBDREINIT(NLOCAL, MUDQ, MLDQ, DQRELY, IER)

+      Interfaces with the
+      :c:func:`ARKBBDPrecReInit()` function to reinitialize the
+      ARKBBDPRE module.

+      **Arguments:**  The arguments of the same names have the same meanings as in :f:func:`FARKBBDINIT()`.

+   However, if the value of MU or ML is being changed, then a call to :f:func:`FARKBBDINIT()` must be made instead.

-   Finally, if there is a change in any of the linear solver inputs, then a call to FARKSPGMR, FARKSPBCG, FARKSPTFQMR or FARKPCG must also be made; in this case the linear solver memory is reallocated.
+   Finally, if there is a change in any of the linear solver inputs, then a call to FARKSPGMR, FARKSPBCG, FARKSPTFQMR, FARKSPFGMR or FARKPCG must also be made; in this case the linear solver memory is reallocated.

-9. `Memory deallocation`
+10. `Memory deallocation`

    (The memory allocated for the FARKBBD module is deallocated automatically by :f:func:`FARKFREE()`)

-10. User-supplied routines
+11. User-supplied routines

     The following two routines must be supplied for use with the ARKBBDPRE module: